CeliaSagas/EEG-Classification/WriteUp.md

 **Model Evaluation and Selection**

-The training set of 4,069 recordings was split into 80/20 train vs. holdout, all features were generated separately for training and testing respectively, and all scores were reported below were calculated with 5-fold cross validation on the training portion only.
+The training set of 4,067 recordings was split into 80/20 train vs. holdout, all features were generated separately for training and testing respectively, and all scores were reported below were calculated with 5-fold cross validation on the training portion only.

 The metric used for the American Epilepsy Competition was accuracy, however, f1 was also taken into consideration as a more useful means of identifying the strength of the model in identifying a minority class.

-Finally, the training and holdout data were combined to train the model for the Kaggle competition data, for which a key has now been released.
+Finally, the training and holdout data were combined to train the model for the Kaggle competition data, consisting of 3,935 recordings, for which a key has now been released.
 The model was tested on the competition set and the scores are also reported below.

 **Final Extra Trees 5-fold CV Scores: 928 Features**